 The announcer's dialogue about Red goes on end to make him seem like a stoic and mysterious person, much like how Fanon portrays him, in contrast to the Keet he typically is implied to be (and shown to be in Pokémon Origins).

-Also quite possibly the trope behind the revival of both the anime's original theme song and the "Gotta catch 'em all!" slogan not seen since Generation II.
+Also the trope behind the revival of both the anime's original theme song and the "Gotta catch 'em all!" slogan not seen since Generation II.

 Left 4 Dead 2 has a new campaign planned called The Passing, which brings together the old survivors from the first game and the new survivors together.
 This is definitely nothing more than appealing to the fans who been wanting to see the two survivor groups together ever since Left 4 Dead 2 was made.